 The Anubis Gates by Tim Powers

 STEAMPUNK IN FILM

-Like in literature, Steampunk in films is usually science fiction adventures with eccentric characters, the opportunity for wondrous sets and flamboyant costumes.
+Like in literature, Steampunk in films is usually found in science fiction adventures with eccentric characters, giving the opportunity for wondrous sets and flamboyant costumes.

 Some of the best films with Steampunk influence include:

 First Men in the Moon

 Although a sub-culture of science fiction, since the early 2010’s Steampunk has become increasingly recognised and popular in film and has been featured in a number of big productions, and even a Justin Bieber video.

 The Steampunk movement has a faithful and growing following and there are Steampunk events up and down the country throughout the year, from Steampunk markets to weekend festivals, to go and revel in the history that might have been.